hocon

 It supports inline comments and these always stats with ‘//’ and ‘#’

-// this is inline comment
+// this is an inline comment

 \# this is another inline comment